 Cat has been a criminal defense attorney at the King County Department of Public Defense for nine years.
 She represents adults and juveniles charged with adult felony offenses.
 She currently supervises a unit of felony attorneys and investigators who practice at the Regional Justice Center in King County.
 Cat is an at-large member of the Board.
 She co-chairs QLaw’s Judicial Evaluations Committee.

-Vice President, Issues Advocacy Committee Chair & Scholarship Committee Chair
+Vice President, Issues Advocacy Committee Co-Chair

 Dana Savage is the Founder of Helios Law Group, PLLC, where she leads a team of experienced attorneys as Managing Partner.
 In addition to overseeing the general operations of the firm, Dana represents clients in cases involving small businesses, civil rights advocacy, family law, debt defense, and crisis management.
 In addition to serving as a Vice President and Chair of the QLaw Advocacy Committe, Dana volunteers her times and talents throughout the community with organizations such as the GSBA, the KCBA Legal Clinic, and Phi Alpha Delta Law Fraternity.